DalkMania/wordpress-git-installer/README.md

-Once installed, the `wordpress-git-installer new` command will create a fresh WordPress installation in the directory you specify.
-For instance, `wordpress-git-installer new blog` will create a directory named `blog` containing a fresh WordPress installation:
+Once installed, the `wp-git-installer new` command will create a fresh WordPress installation in the directory you specify.
+For instance, `wp-git-installer new blog` will create a directory named `blog` containing a fresh WordPress installation:

-    wordpress-git-installer new blog
+    wp-git-installer new blog